aws-samples/aws-modern-application-workshop/module-1/README.md

 * Copies the local static content to the bucket.
 * Prints the URL where you can visit your site.

-Try to navigate to the URL displayed and see you website.
+Try to navigate to the URL displayed and see your website.

 ![mysfits-welcome](/images/module-1/mysfits-welcome.png)